A PDF version of this policy is available at the bottom of the page.

 For the purposes of safeguarding the human subjects and ensuring that these safeguards are continuously provided, two classifications of risks are introduced.

-- Minimal Risk.
+a.
+Minimal Risk.
 The risks of harm anticipated in the proposed research are not greater, considering probability and magnitude, than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests.

-- More Than Minimal Risk.
+b.
+More Than Minimal Risk.
 The anticipated risks in the proposed research exceed, either in probability or magnitude, those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests.

 In classifying research involving human subjects, the investigator and those who review the proposed use of subjects should follow the principles and procedures of this document in arriving at a carefully reasoned decision.